rockthejvm/rockthejvm-site/src/content/articles/type-level-programming-in-scala-part-2-adding-numbers-as-types.md

 Instead of returning a `+[A, B]`, we return a `Plus[A, B, plus.Result]`.
 We can use this dirty trick because

 - `Plus` is nothing but a type alias
-- we can use type members in method return types
+- We can use type members in method return types

 With this minor change, the code still compiles, but if we show the type tag now, the tag looks different: